CristianDavideConte/universalSmoothScroll/README.md

 //window.addEventListener("wheel", canOverlayFalseBehaviour, {passive: false});
 //window.addEventListener("wheel", canOverlayTrueBehaviour,  {passive: false});
 ```
-## Q: Can i modify the way scroll-animation steps are calculated to a non-linear behavior ?
+## Q: Can I modify the way scroll-animation steps are calculated to a non-linear behavior ?
 A: YES! <br>
 Just use `uss.setXStepLengthCalculator(YOUR_CUSTOM_STEP_CALCULATOR_FUNCTION, THE_TARGET_CONTAINER)` for the x-axis and `uss.setYStepLengthCalculator(...)` for the y-axis. <br>
 For example:<br>